Ajinkya-03/MoneyVeu/README.md

-# 📱MoneyVeu- Tracker Ur Expense
+# 📱MoneyVeu- Track Ur Expense

 Moneyveu is a simple and intuitive personal finance tracking application that helps users monitor their daily expenses, savings, and financial habits.
 Designed with a clean and responsive interface, it allows users to record income and spending, categorize transactions, and visualize their financial data effortlessly and export in the CSVfile